An Israeli strike in Beirut kills Hezbollah's spokesman, while a strike in Gaza kills at least 30

 His government also faces anger from the ultra-Orthodox community over military draft notices.
 Some protested Sunday in the ultra-Orthodox city of Bnei Brak near Tel Aviv after the government said 7,000 new notices would be issued.

 Shurafa reported from Deir al-Balah, Gaza Strip.
-Associated Press reporters Natalie Melzer in Tel Aviv, Israel, and Kareem Chehayeb in Beirut contributed.
+Associated Press reporters Natalie Melzer in Tel Aviv, Israel, Melanie Lidman in Jerusalem and Kareem Chehayeb and Abby Sewell in Beirut contributed.

 Find more of AP's war coverage at https://apnews.com/hub/israel-hamas-war